Scatenix/Void-Merchants/README.md

 ## State of the Game

-The game is currently in the balancing and testing phase.
+The game is currently in the balancing and testing phase, but already very playable.

+There are only a few minor bugs and a few small game design oversights left.

 All planned features have been implemented, except for a final boss fight, which was not possible, due to a code length restriction from PICO-8.